Jay-OD/Home-Server-Plex-Setup/README.md

 # Home-Server-Plex-Setup (Docker)

 This repository documents my home server setup for running Plex using Docker.
-It covers conatiner configuration, storage layout, local networking, and common troubleshooting steps.
+It covers container configuration, storage layout, local networking, and common troubleshooting steps.

 The goal of this project is to demonstrate practical system administration skills, containerisation knoweledge, and real-world home lab experiance.